hhobson/trustpilot-reviews-api/docs/design-doc.md

 A more simple alternative would be to use [Litestream](https://litestream.io/), which is designed to just replicate database to object store (like S3).
 For just DR litestream is probably better option, but LiteFS is much more than just DR and allows a scale-out model for SQLite.

-- **Data Lake Loading**: DuckDB (OLAT embedded database) can [directly query SQLite files](https://duckdb.org/docs/guides/database_integration/sqlite.html).
+- **Data Lake Loading**: DuckDB (OLAP embedded database) can [directly query SQLite files](https://duckdb.org/docs/guides/database_integration/sqlite.html).
 Litestream/LiteFS could be used to replicate the database and DuckDB would then able to read the data and either analize it or loading it into a Datawarehouse or Data Lake (or even a Data Lakehouse!!!) with it's extensive support of the ecosystem.

 - **Functionality**: Add a reviewers sub route, so you can get a user and all of there reviews in the same api call.
 Something like `/reviewers/{id}/reviews`